maheshrijal/notes/docs/AWS/ec2.md

 1. Cluster
     - Clusters EC2 instances in a low latency zone in a single AZ (Same rack)
-    - High performance but low availability
+    - High performance but low availability (AZ is locked when the first instance is launched)
     - Use case: Big data job that needs to complete fast or Application that needs extremely low latency & high network throughput
+    - It is a best practice to choose the same type of instance & launch all instances in cluster placement group at once
+    - Can span VPC peers but it impacts performance

 2. Spread
     - All EC2 instances are on different hardware across different AZ
     - Reduced risk of simultaneous failure
-    - Limited to 7 instances per AZ per placement group
+    - **Limited to 7 instances** per AZ per placement group
     - Use case: Critical application that needs to maximize availability or critical applications where instances must be isolated from failure.
+    - Spread placement group is not supported for Dedicated Instances or Hosts

 3. Partition
     - Spread instances across partitions (Different set of racks) within an AZ.